-This recipe was born out of one I had as a kid.
-It was one of my favorite meals and still is.
+This recipe was born out of a favorite meal I had as a kid.
 I’ve changed it some to make it easier.
-And to make more potato pancakes.
+And scale it up.
 Leftovers are my friends.
+Potato pancakes are awesome leftover.
 Oh and cheese.
 I added cheese.
 Cheese makes everything better.

-I’m normally a “dump it all in the bowl and it will work itself out” kind of cook.
-In this recipe, mix everything in one ingredient at a time.
-You want the flour and seasonings to coat the potatoes before you add the eggs.
-Otherwise you have flour and egg clumps to bust up.
-Take the extra second to save you self some frustration.
+I’m normally a “dump it all in the bowl and it will work itself out” kind of girl.
+Here that isn’t the case.
+Coat the potatoes with flour and seasonings before you add the eggs.
+Otherwise the flour and egg clump together leaving a frustrating lumpy mess to try and get distributed.
+Take the extra second to add ingredients in steps.
+It will end up saving you time.
 I wouldn’t do it if it didn’t make a difference.

 An easy potato recipe that works for dinner, sides, or breakfast.